pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

-Deploying Pega Platform on PKS
+Deploying Pega Platform on a PKS cluster
 ===============================

-Use this set of procedures to deploy Pega Platform™ on a Pivotal Container Service (PKS) cluster using a PostgreSQL database you configure in Google Cloud Platform (GCP).
-They are written for any level of user, from a System Administrator to a development engineer who is interested in learning how to install and deploy Pega Platform onto PKS.
+Deploy Pega Platform™ on a Pivotal Container Service (PKS) cluster using a PostgreSQL database you configure in Google Cloud Platform (GCP).
+These procedures are written for any level of user, from a system administrator to a development engineer who is interested in learning how to install and deploy Pega Platform onto a PKS cluster.

 Pega helps enterprises and agencies quickly build business apps that deliver the outcomes and end-to-end customer experiences that you need.
-Use the procedures in this guide, to install and deploy Pega software onto PKS without much experience in either PKS configurations or Pega Platform deployments.
+Use the procedures in this guide, to install and deploy Pega software onto a PKS cluster without much experience in either PKS configurations or Pega Platform deployments.

 Create a deployment of Pega Platform on which you can implement a scalable Pega application in a PKS cluster.
 You can use this deployment for a Pega Platform development environment.
-By completing these procedure, you will have a Pega Platform cluster in PKS with a PostgreSQL database instance and two clustered virtual machines (VMs).
+By completing these procedures, you deploy Pega Platform on a PKS cluster with a PostgreSQL database instance and two clustered virtual machines (VMs).

 Deployment process overview
 ------------------------